spider-gazelle/active-model/README.md

 #### Callbacks

 Register before/after callbacks for `create`, `update`, `delete`, `save` methods.
 You must define the method you wish to register callbacks for.
+Registered callbacks are invoked through wrapping crud logic with the `run_create_callbacks`, `run_update_callbacks`, etc. functions

 ```crystal
 require "active-model"